 Green, black and white teas all contain antioxidants that provide a wide range of health benefits.
 Studies have shown that these antioxidants can help reduce the risk of heart disease, cancer, and diabetes.
 Lowering the risk for these diseases is a huge plus, considering how much they affect people in the United States alone every year.

 The best way to enjoy all these benefits is by taking green, black, or white tea on a daily basis.
 These teas are also low in caffeine which makes them perfect for those who need to avoid caffeine as well as those who want to keep their daily caffeine intake under 100 milligrams.
+Those of you who wish to switch to tea over coffee, or would like to join on the tea route, can contact Tea Merchants in NZ or tea sellers near you, to get the best quality tea.

 5 Things You Didn’t Know About the Health Benefits of Tea